Girl House: Plot

 Kylie finds Kat and tries to hide in her bedroom.
 Loverboy breaks in and corners Kylie, who now recognizes him.
-Kat seemingly knocks Loverboy unconscious with his crowbar and goes for help while Kylie tries to find Devon.
-Kat meets Big Mike at the front door, but Loverboy recovers in time to kill them both.
-Kylie is able to find Devon and tells her to stay in her bedroom while she searches for help.
-Distraught over her disfigured face and severed fingers, Devon suffocates herself with a plastic bag.
-At the same time, Ben finds Kylie's friend Liz Owens at Selby College and together they try to find out where Kylie is.
-Ben helps the police find an address for Girl House, but their tactical team ends up storming the technical facility instead.
-Alex eventually hacks into Girl House's ISP and determines the house's real address.
-Ben races there with Liz.
+Kat knocks Loverboy briefly unconscious and goes for help while Kylie looks for Devon.
+Kat meets Big Mike at the front door, but Loverboy pursues and kills them both.
+Kylie finds Devon and tells her to stay in her bedroom while she searches for help.
+Distraught over her disfigurement, Devon suffocates herself with a plastic bag.
+Ben, together with Kylie's friend Liz Owens, finds the house's real address and races there.

 Loverboy chases Kylie throughout the house.
-She hides in the utility room and shuts off all of the cameras.
+She shuts off all of the cameras.
 She then lures Loverboy to a darkened basement where she uses a video camera's night vision to help her stab him in the stomach with a pool stick.
 Injured, Loverboy overpowers and begins to strangle her, but she ends up clubbing him to death with the camera.

-She runs outside, where Ben and Liz show up with the police and a news crew following behind.
+As Alex watches on, he vows never to go into another online pornography site again and to seek therapy.
+Kylie runs outside the house, where Ben and Liz show up with the police and a news crew following behind.
+A traumatized Kylie tearfully begs Ben to stop the reporters from filming her, to which he complies.
 The film ends with Kylie breathing deeply and the screen cuts to black.